 Each National Families Week a number of prominent Australians are designated as National Families Week Champions.
 They promote the Week through their networks, by issuing media statements and attending events.
 Families Australia greatly values the role played by our fabulous Champions!

-The National Families Week 2021 Champions will be announced closer to the Week.
+The National Families Week 2021 Champions are:

 Kathryn Campbell AO, CSC joined the Department of Social Services (the department) as Secretary on 18 September 2017.
 The department works in partnership with other government and non-government organisations to ensure the effective development, management and delivery of payments, policies, programs, and services focused on improving the wellbeing of individuals and families in Australian communities.
 Prior to her current appointment, Kathryn was the Secretary of the Department of Human Services from 2011 to 2017.
 Kathryn also held Deputy Secretary positions in the Department of Finance (Finance) and the Department of Education, Employment and Workplace Relations (DEEWR) from 2005 to 2011.